Turkey Roasting Guide + Turkey Printable

 - 20 to 24 pound | 6.75 to 7.5 hours

-Slightly thawed turkey will take a little less time, just keep an eye on that internal temperature.
+Slightly thawed turkey will take a little less time, just keep an eye on that internal temperature using a trusted meat thermometer.

 REMEMBER: Allow turkey to rest, covered 15-20 minutes BEFORE carving!
 This allows the juices to return to the meat instead of running out when carved.